LLNL/UnifyFS/docs/build.rst

 To install all dependencies and set up your build environment, we recommend using the `Spack package manager <https://github.com/spack/spack>`_.
-If you already have Spack, make sure you have the latest release or if using a clone of their develop branch, ensure you have pulled the latest changes.
+If you already have Spack, make sure you have the latest release.
+If you are using a clone of the Spack develop branch, ensure you have pulled the latest changes.

 .. _build-label: